Pompey21/Don-t-Let-the-Bark-Beetle-Bite-You/README.md

 ## Code
 There are five .ipynb folders avaialble in this folder.

-          * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

-  Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2

-Markup : * model.ipynb : contains the whole model
+         * model.ipynb : contains the whole model
          * milanov_vrh_test.ipynb : tests conducted on the region of Milanov Vrh
          * parameter_tunning.ipynb : operations for the search of best parameter combination for cloud-masking component
          * infected_regions_test.ipynb : tests conducted on the regions that had been attacked by the bark beetle